katzer/cordova-plugin-local-notifications/README.md

     _60_seconds_from_now = new Date(now + 60*1000);

 window.plugin.notification.local.add({
     id:      1, // is converted to a string
     title:   'Reminder',
     message: 'Dont forget to buy some flowers.',
     repeat:  'weekly',
-    date:       _60_seconds_from_now,
+    date:    _60_seconds_from_now
-    foreground: 'foreground',
-    background: 'background'
 });

-function foreground (id) {
-    console.log('I WAS RUNNING ID='+id)
-}

-function background (id) {
-    console.log('I WAS IN THE BACKGROUND ID='+id)
-}
 ```

 #### Pop's up immediately